Azure Machine Learning vs MosaicML Composer

 Who each tool serves best — and when to pick the other one.

-- You need a free or low-cost solution.
+- You need a simple, low-cost ML tool for quick prototyping

 Researchers and ML engineers who need scalable, reproducible, and efficient deep learning training workflows using PyTorch.